zhangineer/zhangineer.github.io/_posts/2023-10-29-Networking-and-LLM-pt2.md

 # Networking and LLM in the Age of AI — Pt.
-I: Exploring Basic Interactions
+II: Exploring Basic Interactions
 *Instructions, Context, Function Calling and Prompts*
 > **The most crucial information we must provide to any LLM chat model are the context, detailed instructions, and precise prompts.**